 AZ-3102, our lead clinical program for the treatment of GM1 and GM2 gangliosidoses

-In recent years, it appeared that several enzymes involved in glucosylceramide metabolism are relevant targets for drug development.
-Moreover, and in contrast to the clinical dogma of compound selectivity, it is hypothesized that the most eﬀective compounds should inhibit a combination of glucosylceramide processing enzymes, or alternatively one of these in combination with unrelated glycoprocessing enzymes (see Ghisaidoobe et al., 2014, J Med Chem).
+In recent years, it appeared that several enzymes involved in glucosylceramide metabolism are relevant targets for the development of therapeutic candidates for neurodegenerative lysosomal storage disorders.
+Moreover, and in contrast to the scientific dogma of compound selectivity, it is hypothesized that the most eﬀective compounds should inhibit a combination of glucosylceramide processing enzymes (see Ghisaidoobe et al., 2014, J Med Chem).